 This book was an important eye-opener in the expansion of LGBTQIA community and during the course of reading it, I found myself trying to get as much information on such a dense topic.
 I am eternally grateful for this book coming in my life.
 I really would urge anyone or everyone to read this book, It opens up a conversation that really should be discussed on the extensive topic of all the nook and cranny in the*Gender Spectrum*

-The story follows Cal’s Grandparents as they are the last remaining Stephanides family in Greece and after the Turkish army invades their land and they are forced to flee to America and start fresh lives but something *not gonna say what because of spoilers* happens during their travels to what seems to be the promise land.
-We follow the as they get culture- shock, Fight to fit in and ultimately try to live and adapt with the new surroundings.
+The story follows Cal’s Grandparents as they are the last remaining Stephanides family in Greece and after the Turkish army invades their land and they are forced to flee to America and start fresh lives but something *not gonna say that because of spoilers* happens during their travels to what seems to be the promised land.
+We follow them as they get culture- shock, Fight to fit in and ultimately try to live and adapt to the new surroundings.

 He also said, “Here’s what’s not so funny.
 These lives, irreplaceable sons and daughters of God, human beings all, want you to know among other things, that that’s exactly what they are *Human Beings*

 As we progress through the story, we see how the narrator starts to notice how “different she is from other girls her age.
 This part was hard to read because I couldn’t for the life of me imagine how this teenager in 1970s would cope with this big transition that is happening.
 Her esteem is low, she hides when in the gym showers and some family members tease her for not being so womanly at her age.
 It was a very interesting character study.